Gallegarmy/LareiraConf-MainPage/README.md

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them: `git commit -m "Add your message here`
+3. Make your changes and commit them: `git commit -m "Add your message here"`
 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Open a pull request on GitHub.